Wrestling wins IOC vote for place in 2020 Olympics

 Sep.
 08, 2013

-Wrestling received 49 votes to win in the first round of the secret balloting by the International Olympic Committee.
+Wrestling, which was surprisingly dropped from the list of core sports in February, received 49 votes to win in the first round of secret balloting by the International Olympic Committee.
 Baseball-softball got 24 votes and squash 22.

 Raphael Martinetti resigned as FILA president within days of the IOC vote and was replaced by Lalovic.

 FILA revamped its structure, giving women and athletes a role in decision making.
 It added two weight classes for women.
 It adopted rule changes to make the sport easier to understand and more fun to watch, and reward more aggressive wrestling.

 Powerful countries and unlikely political allies like the United States, Iran and Russia threw their weight behind the campaign.